 The basic idea is that you use the first draft to work out what you want to say about all this stuff you have in your head, and then you re-work it to make sure that what you're saying is clear for someone who isn't you.
-And, finally, you re-work it again, to make it not only clear, but persuasive, because your agent must go out to the marketplace with something which actively persuades editors of how an how powerfully it works on readers, and why that working is irrestible.
+And, finally, you re-work it again to make it not only clear, but persuasive, because your agent must go out to the marketplace with something which actively persuades editors of how powerfully it works on readers.

 "Actively persuasive" probably means more direct language, and it absolutely certainly means more exact language: words which do the work you want more precisely and leave no ambiguity except where you want some.
 It might also mean cutting away some detail which adds richness or interest but softens or complicates the forward-drive of the argument.
 On the other hand it might mean adding detail to make sure the practical or emotional logic of the narrative - the "causally related chain of events" - is never broken, but leads the reader irresistibly to the end you've chosen.

 So far, for fiction, and creative and trade non-fiction, so good.
 But this tip is particularly at the front of my mind because it's one of the most universal.
 I realised very early as a Royal Literary Fund Fellow that, mutatis mutandis, it applies just as usefully to academic writing, and to blogs, reports, CVs and personal statements, advertising flyers, and just about anything which needs to persuade, convince, seduce or simply satisfy a reader.
 (I first typed "simply pleasure", but changed it in the third draft, on the grounds that it's too soon to blog again about writing sex.)